-- If your gluten free flour blend doesn't contain Xanthan Gum or Guar Gum, you will need to add it so your cookies hold together.
+- If your gluten free flour blend doesn't contain Xanthan Gum or Guar Gum, you must add it so your cookies hold together.

 - Vanilla - please make sure you use pure vanilla extract and not imitation.

-- Butter - use dairy-free butter if you would like this recipe to be dairy-free too!
+- Butter - use dairy-free butter if you want this recipe to be dairy-free too!